lizardfs/documentation/source/adminguide/gateways.rst

 * pNFS Services

-Our implementation supports all features ganesha provides and is able to handle classic goal replocation setups as well es erasure coding setups in the back.
+Our implementation supports all features ganesha provides and is able to handle classic goal replication setups as well es erasure coding setups in the back.

 The config part of our manual only handles the configuration of the LizardFS FSAL plus some basic ganesha configuration.
 A full documentation describing